Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: The CCA QED model

 \subsection{Non-disordered CCA QED model}

 Before examining the spectral disorder effects in CCA QED, let us first address the energy spectrum in the fully resonant system of a linear array of coupled cavities with identical emitters.
-Here, the eigenenergy spectrum features two CCA polariton bands with $N$ states, each, and a degenerate set of $N(M+1)$ subradiant states as illustrated in Figure \ref{fig:nondisordered-eigenspectrum}.
+Here, the eigenenergy spectrum features two CCA polariton bands with $N$ states, each, and a degenerate set of $N(M-1)$ subradiant states as illustrated in Figure \ref{fig:nondisordered-eigenspectrum}.
 The polariton band states are parameterized by discrete momenta $k = k_p = \pi p /(N+1)$, ($p=1,2,3,.., N$) as

+Further discussion of the derivation of these equations for the fully resonant case is presented in Section 1 of the Supplementary Information.
 The origin of these spectral features can be decomposed to the QED and the CCA components.
 The resonant Tavis-Cummings model of $M$ emitters in $N=1$ cavity has the spectrum of two polaritons and $M-1$ degenerate subradiant states, while a CCA of $N>1, M = 0$ cavities has a single spectral band of $N$ photonic states.
-The spectrum of the resonant Tavis-Cummings-Hubbard model is a product of these components.
-This system has close analogs to the condensed matter models it aims to simulate.
+The spectrum of the resonant TCHM is a product of these components as seen in Figure \ref{fig:nondisordered-eigenspectrum}.
+This model has close analogs to the condensed matter models it aims to simulate.